nukeduke19/DoneWithIt/README.md

 ### Setting up the Backend Server

-1. Download/ Clone the repository on your machine.
+1. Download/Clone the repository on your machine. ( [click here to download the github repository](https://github.com/nukeduke19/Backend))
 2. Open the `backend` folder via VS Code.
 3. Open the `development.json` file (`config` &#8594; `development.json`) and change the `assetsBaseUrl` to your machine IPv4 Address.
 4. Open the terminal at the root of the `backend` folder (<kbd>Ctrl</kbd> + <kbd>'</kbd>) and run `npm install` to install the project dependencies.